momentum-xyz/ubercontroller/docs/database.md

 # Database
-This chapter describes how database connections work inside the controller and what is required in order to connect to an instance.
+This page describes how database connections work inside the controller and what is required in order to connect to an instance.

 ### Prerequisites
 You will need an active PostgreSQL instance to be able to utilize the database related functionality inside the application.